stolostron/integrity-shield/docs/README_QUICK.md

 In this document, we clone the code in `/home/repo/integrity-shield`.

 ### Setup environment
-setup local environment as follows:
+Setup local environment as follows:
-- `ISHIELD_TEST_ENV <local: means that we deploy IShield to a local cluster like Kind cluster>`
+- `ISHIELD_TEST_ENV <local: means that we deploy Integrity Shield to a local cluster like Kind cluster>`
 - `ISHIELD_REPO_ROOT=<set absolute path of the root directory of cloned integrity-shield source repository`
 - `KUBECONFIG=~/kube/config/kind`  (for deploying Integrity Shield on kind cluster)